-This conceptual framework summarizes the key competences that advisors in the field of ecological transition need to acquire to integrate approaches inspired by nature into their professional practices.
-It is designed to be transferable and adaptable across a wide range of occupations for learning and teaching purposes.
+This conceptual framework summarizes the key competences that ecological transition advisors need to acquire to integrate nature-inspired approaches into their professional practices, particularly related to systemic, cooperative and change management.
+It is designed to be transferable and adaptable to a wide range of professions for learning and teaching purposes.